Lawrence Ogilvie: Before 1940

+From 1940

 Their son and only child (William) Duncan Ogilvie was born 1 November 1940 in their East Dundry home.
 About midday on Sunday 24 November, he was the last to be christened in Bristol's St James' Presbyterian Church.
 That evening 148 long-range bombers of Germany's Luftflotte 3 bombed Bristol.
 The church was bombed, never to be used again.
-The church tower remains (about 100metres south of the east end of Bristol bus station): the nave was destroyed, with its area now having an office block.
+The church tower remains (about 100 metres south of the east end of Bristol bus station): the nave was destroyed, with its area now having an office block.

 Slightly stronger than her husband, Doris developed and maintained their garden in East Dundry.
 She often coped with their 40-foot-deep well (losing her left thumb in its diesel-engine pump, and nearly dying of then appropriately-called Lockjaw, while then having a small baby): after 28 years in their house, mains water arrived in 1957.

 Through 77 Nazi bombings of and around Bristol, Doris coped briefly with two Bristol boy evacuees, with her baby, digging the large kitchen garden, an apple- and plum-tree orchard, a dozen or so hens (trying to keep foxes away), two goats, three bee hives, and cycling to the one small Dundry shop.
 Food and much else was rationed during the war, with some still rationed to 1954.
 Their manual pre-dial phone had the number Chew Magna 81.
 The hamlet had candles and Aladdin lamps until electricity and gas, also delayed by WWII, came in 1953 and the 1960s.
 The house had a black-and-white TV from 1959.

 Lawrence was a member of the wartime Dundry Home Guard and the night East Dundry fire-watching team.
 His duties, with his education and typist-work-availability, included the publishing of their responsibilities and shifts.

 He was a founding member and a chairman of the Friends of the Bristol Art Gallery, giving the Jacob Epstein bronze Kathleen to the gallery.
 He was on the founding committee of Bristol's modernist Arnolfini Gallery.
-The two built a collection of 1930s to 1970s modern art and enjoyed water-colour painting on holidays, often driving and camping with their son in Scotland and across Europe after WWII.
+The two built a collection of 1930s to 1970s modern art and enjoyed watercolour painting on holidays, often driving and camping with their son in Scotland and across Europe after WWII.

 Doris died of colon cancer in their East Dundry home in September 1965, with Lawrence and son in and out from working in the garden.
 In 1980, Lawrence broke his hip when he fell in their garden: the surgeons muddled his operation, sadly moving him after a second operation non-compos mentis to Winford hospital where he died months later on 16 April 1980.